 Skip to main content

-During your first year, you'll receive a broad introduction to core areas of psychology, as well as relevant practical and research methods.
+During your first year, you'll receive a broad introduction to core areas of psychology.
+You'll also develop core skills in research methods, data analysis and psychological literacy.

 Modules